Janet Currie

 Janet Currie is a Canadian-American economist and the Henry Putnam Professor of Economics and Public Affairs at Princeton University's School of Public and International Affairs, where she is Co-Director of the Center for Health and Wellbeing.
+She was the 2024 President of the American Economic Association.
 She served as the Chair of the Department of Economics at Princeton from 2014–2018.
 She also served as the first female Chair of the Department of Economics at Columbia University from 2006–2009.
 Before Columbia, she taught at the University of California, Los Angeles and at the Massachusetts Institute of Technology.
 She was named one of the top 10 women in economics by the World Economic Forum in July 2015.
-She was recognized for her mentorship of younger economists with the Carolyn Shaw Bell award from the American Economics Association in 2015.
+She was recognized for her mentorship of younger economists with the Carolyn Shaw Bell Award from the American Economics Association in 2015 and also participated in the founding and evaluation of the AEA’s mentoring program for junior faculty.

 Education

 Currie received a B.A. in economics in 1982 and a M.A. in economics in 1983 from the University of Toronto.
 She then pursued graduate studies at Princeton University, where she received a Ph.D. in economics in 1988.